laws-africa/slaw/README.md

 # Slaw

-Slaw is a lightweight Ruby library for parsing and rendering Akoma Ntoso XML Act documents.
+Slaw is a lightweight library for rendering and generating Akoma Ntoso acts from plain text and PDF documents.
 It is used to power [openbylaws.org.za](http://openbylaws.org.za).

 ## Installation